 About Bruce Williamson

-About Joy in Faith, a contemporary spiritual website rooted in Jesus Christ, bring your sense of humor.
+About Joy in Faith, a contemporary spiritual website rooted in Jesus Christ, please bring your sense of humor.

 Blue Duck is our Director of Creative Images.
 Yes, he is a rubber duck.